-Sekuro’s Security Consultants have extensive experience with Cloud Security good practices and have helped numerous clients secure their cloud environments across multiple vendors.
+Sekuro’s Security Consultants are part of our Technologies and Platforms group, and have extensive experience with Cloud Security good practices and have helped numerous clients secure their cloud environments across multiple vendors.
 Using industry best-practices and best-of-breed assessment technology, Sekuro is able to harness the power of the cloud using cloud-native functionality to rapid perform security & configuration assessments across thousands of cloud security configurations.

 Sekuro’s Cloud Security Assessments provide you with detailed visibility in your cloud security posture and in-depth risk analysis into various components including:

 - Data Integrity & Confidentiality;